User37som/libbitcoin/bx-stealth-encode.md

                      private keys that will be able to spend payments to the address.
 Defaults to the value of SCAN_PUBKEY.
 ```
 The stealth address standard is not finalized.
 The most recent revision aligns the `version` byte with that of standard payment addresses.
+Previously stealth addresses used the prefix `42` for mainnet and `43` for testnet.

 See also [stealth-decode](bx-stealth-decode).
 ### Example 1